E-werd/PakTool/README.md

 The project is in C# and the project is built for .NET Client Profile 4.
 In order to drop that down, which I don't really see a reason to at this point, there would be some work involved.

 I'm open to continue working on this if the demand is there, but I just haven't had a reason to continue.
 It does what I set out to do, simply and efficiently.

+The library for this is 'Pack.cs' which can easily be grabbed and used, it's one file.